friends-of-presta/security-advisories/_posts/2023-03-09-dpdfrance.md

 severity: "critical (9.8)"
 ---

-In the module "DPD France" (dpdfrance) for PrestaShop, an remote attaker can perform a blind SQL injection in affected versions.
+In the module "DPD France" (dpdfrance) for PrestaShop, a remote attaker can perform a blind SQL injection in affected versions.
 Release 6.1.3 fixed vulnerabilities.

 ## Summary